ooodnakov/alioss/README.md

-# Alias (Local-Only, Pass-and-Play)
+# Alioss (Local-Only, Pass-and-Play)

-Alias is a privacy-first, offline-only party game for Android built with Kotlin and Jetpack Compose.
+Alioss is a privacy-first, offline-only party game for Android built with Kotlin and Jetpack Compose.
 The project targets a relaxed, pass-and-play experience: no ads, analytics, accounts, or background networking.
 Gameplay focuses on predictable state, reusable decks, and local-first storage so the app works completely without internet access.

 ## Project Status